davidschober/recipes/index.md

 * 1 cup milk
 * 1 cup flour
-* 1 T baking powder
+* 1 tsp baking powder
-* pinch of salt
+* pinch of salt (1/8 tsp)
 * 1 egg
 * 1/2 tsp vanilla

 ### Directions

-Put ingredients in a mixer, mix.
+Put ingredients in a mixer, starting with wet ingredients, mix.

+### Notes

+we use vitamix for this.
+10 seconds mixing is enough.

 ## Nonna Pancakes